Shotbow/fudawiki-files/hanafuda/games/roppyakken.md

 ## Turns
 On your turn, choose one card from your hand to play to the field.
 If it matches suits with one card on the field, overlap the two, indicating that you will capture those cards.
 If it matches suits with two cards on the field, choose one of those two to capture with your card.
 If your played card matches 3 cards on the field, all 4 will be captured.
 If your played card does not have any matches on the field, it will simply become a field card.

 After playing a card from your hand and making a match as is appropriate, flip over the top card from the deck and play it to the field in the same manner as above, again making a match by suit if possible.
 Once you have played a card both from your hand and the deck, collect any cards captured into your scoring area.
-It is a good idea (or in some rule sets, required) to keep your scoring area categorized by card type.
+It is a good idea (or in some rule sets, required) to keep your captured cards clearly organized by card type.
 ## Wild Card
 The ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man card functions as a (limited) wild card in Six Hundred.
 This means that it can be used to match any card **other** than 0-point cards or other [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow](/en/hanafuda/suits/willow) cards.
 The exception is when the other three ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow cards are all on the field; then it will capture all of them.
 In addition, the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man **cannot** be used to capture sets of 3 of any other suit.